Just 1,127 students obtained a Political Science & Government degree in Ohio in 2017 via approximately 26 different colleges.

 It's hard to find a better school than John Carroll University if you wish to pursue Political Science & Government as a major.
 Political science students from John Carroll University receive an earnings boost of around 9.0% over the average earnings of political science & government majors.
 This school is located in the suburban area of University Heights, Ohio, close to shops and other amusement.

 This school is well-known for its support of military personnel and is the 140 best in the nation for veterans.
 Around 40.0% of John Carroll applicants submit their SAT scores, which average around 1,090.
 Take a deeper dive to check out just how John Carroll ranks in other categories.

 Denison University is among your top options if you want to study Political Science & Government.
 Political science graduates from Denison University receive an earnings boost of around 15.4% above the typical income of political science & government graduates.
 Denison University is situated in the suburban area of Granville, Ohio, close to stores and other entertainment.

 Students shouldn't let costs prevent them from applying to Denison University as 96.0% of undergraduates get some sort of financial assistance.
-You will be able to meet others from numerous nationalities because of Denison's diverse population.
+Because of an affordable price and fantastic education, Denison University is a great value, earning a rank of #12 in Ohio.
 Ever wish schools were graded with a report card?
 Now they are.
 Visit Denison University's scorecard.

 Any student pursuing a degree in Political Science & Government has to check out Oberlin College.
 Students who graduate from the political science program make about $36,117 for their early career and $87,280 in their mid career.
 Students who enjoy a more slow-paced life will appreciate Oberlin College's location in the small town of Oberlin, Ohio.